-In explicit terms, sustainability has to do with meeting our present needs without compromising our ability to meet those needs in the future.
-Essentially taking care of what we have now, so that we can continue to coexist with an environment that will provide us with what we need to survive and thrive in the future.
-Also known as not burning our bridges (we’re going to need them).
-Acknowledging this is vital!
-Not necessarily out of a sense of altruism and compassion, but self-preservation.
-Although compassionate motivations would certainly compliment our role as stewards of the earth, the reality is such that in preserving the environment we are in fact ensuring our own survival.
+In explicit terms, sustainability has to do with meeting our present needs, without compromising our ability to meet those needs in the future.
+Essentially, this means taking care of what we have.
+We need to do this so that we can continue to coexist with an environment that will go on providing us with what we need to survive and thrive in the future.

 Agent Smith’s Discovery

-Human society however has chosen to follow a different path when it comes to resource consumption (see Consumerism), but this doesn’t mean that we can’t also choose alternative practices that better reflect the natural world (see also Rethinking the Modern Consumption Economy).
+Human society however has chosen to follow a different path when it comes to resource consumption (see Consumerism).
+However, that doesn’t mean that we can’t also choose alternative practices that better reflect the natural world (see also Rethinking the Modern Consumption Economy).

 Feed the Earth

 Another means of avoiding the landfill and exercising sustainable behavior is through composting!
 It allows you to return the nutrients of your discarded food items back to the soil.
 In addition to reducing landfill waste, it actually assists with the growth of future foods (win-win).